Alternative Choices for You

 - P2P torrenting allowed on selected servers (including US servers)

-- Full access to all 395+ servers in 33 countries
+- Full access to all 1048+ servers in over 54 countries

 - Transparency report and warrant canary

-Such attacks are not easy to pull off anyway, but routing connections through two servers located in different jurisdictions makes an already hard job even harder.
+Such attacks are difficult to pull off anyway, but routing connections through two servers located in different jurisdictions makes an already hard job even harder.

 It is still possible to perform traffic analysis on the initial Secure Core server, but ProtonVPN has mitigated against this by locating these only in countries with very strong privacy laws and by protecting them with a very high standard of physical security.

 Furthermore, "Secure Core servers are connected to the internet using our own dedicated network with IP addresses that are owned and operated by our own Local Internet Registry (LIR)."